 I suppose the icy depths of winter would be a more appropriate time to cover herbs that are heating and spicy.
 But now is when the mood strikes, so, here goes.

 Actually, summer might not be such a bad time for this, after all.
 Traditional South American, Asian, and Indian cultures don’t back off the spice just because the temperature is rising.
 On the other hand, the Eskimo’s aren’t exactly known for their spicy cuisine (or much any cuisine, for that matter).
-Kenyon also points out that cayenne pepper sends circulation to the surface.
+Cayenne pepper sends circulation to the surface.
 It might make you feel warmer, more flushed for a bit, but in the end it might cool you: heat at the surface is more easily dispersed than heat at the core.

 Despite what I just wrote, which might seem counterintuitive, most of us still have a pretty intuitive grasp of the hot and spicy.
 We all sense that ginger, cayenne, and wasabi decongest us, and stimulate circulation.
 Even people who don’t believe that herbs “work” will still tell you that ginger helps the digestion, and that wasabi sure clears the sinuses.